-36 The Twitter archive does not contain the number of followers of the author at the time of the tweet, but with an archive search writes out the number of followers at the time the query was run.
-The number of followers can go up or down.

-York Times tweeted less often but has more followers, putting it in second place.
+Table 6 lists the thirty authors that made the largest contribution to the campaign when ranked by the potential number of views.
+The total is the product of the number of times an author tweeted or retweeted and the number of followers in March 2023.
+The most important contributor has been The Guardian newspaper tweeted 143 times and had almost 11 million followers in March 2023 making it the top contributor with up to 1.5 billion views.
+The New York Times tweeted less often but has more followers, putting it in second place.
 Potential views provide an approximate measure of how many people were made aware about the fossil fuel divestment narrative and the key contributors play a central role in fostering viral divestment pledges on twitter.

-4.3 FF Divestment Virality
+5.3 FF Divestment Virality

-We next examine the propagation of the divestment campaigns on Twitter, define "virality", and identify the points in time when divestment-related tweets "went viral".37 The term "viral marketing" goes back to the late 1990s and refers to a marketing technique where users help to spread the advertiser's message to other users; more recently the virality concept has been applied to the spread of information among social media users (Campbell et al. 2022).
-The term is also used to characterize the strength of contagion in economic narratives (Shiller 2017).
+We next examine the propagation of the divestment campaigns on Twitter, define "virality", and identify the points in time when divestment-related tweets "went viral".39 The term "viral marketing" goes back to the late 1990s and refers to a marketing technique where users help to spread the advertiser's message to other users; more recently the virality concept has been applied to the spread of information among social media users (Campbell et al., 2022).
+The term is also used to characterize the strength of contagion in economic narratives (Shiller, 2017).